-They will now be asked again to enter pleas of guilty or not guilty at a later hearing.'So hard'
+They will now be asked again to enter pleas of guilty or not guilty at a later hearing.

 The men are being tried by a military tribunal after an attempt to transfer them to a US civilian court in 2009 failed in the face of a public outcry and Congressional opposition.

 Newly introduced rules include a ban on evidence obtained under torture.
 But defence lawyers still say the Guantanamo trial system lacks legitimacy because of restricted access to their clients.

 The defendants are accused of planning and executing the attacks of 11 September 2001, which saw hijacked planes strike New York, Washington and Shanksville, Pennsylvania.